cartond/keystroke-audio-sniffer/README.md

 #### Notes:
 - **Overfitting to room/mic:** models might learn microphone or room signature rather than keystroke quality.
 I don't really care too much since this is a PoC.
 To mitigate that, I'd have a different approach with augmentation, different microphones, keyboards, and cross-person splits.
 - **golden path/futuristic vision:** I think if vibe-coding really worked this thing would have a web interface to segment audio thumbnails and assign characters to them in real time.
 That way labeling could happen in real time and you could maybe decode live audio.
+- **amplitude envelope**: the amplitude envelope is basically the changes in the loudness or intensity of a sound over time. detecting these can help find the keystroke events